-Join Greg Sowell for an in-depth discussion in this video Next steps, part of Foundations of Networking: Protocols and CLI Tools.
+Join Greg Sowell for an in-depth discussion in this video Next steps, part of Networking Foundations: Protocols and CLI Tools.

 - Thanks for watching.
 I've introduced a slew of network protocol and network troubleshooting tools.
 If you are ready to continue your journey as a network engineer, be sure to check out other courses in the Foundations of Networking series.
 Each course focuses on a specific piece of networking knowledge.
 There are many other courses to check out too.
 You can learn how to configure Cisco routers and switches from the command line with Up and Running with Cisco CLI.
 If certification is your goal, be sure to check out the CCNA ICND Courses or CompTIA Network+.

 For more information, check out my blog at gregsowell.com, then go forth and route.

 Protocols are the lifeblood of modern communication.
 By the end of this course, you'll know what you need to troubleshoot any network connection and keep the communication flowing.